fivetran/fivetran_sdk/development-guide.md

 This operation retrieves the customer's schemas, tables, and columns.
 It also includes an optional `selection_not_supported` field that indicates whether customers can select or deselect tables and columns within the Fivetran dashboard.

 #### Update
 This operation should retrieve data from the source.
-We provide a request using the `UpdateRequest` message, which includes the customer's state, credentials, and schema information.
-The response, delivered through the `UpdateResponse` message, should contain data records or other supported operations.
+We send a request using the `UpdateRequest` message, which includes the customer's state, credentials, and schema information.
+The response, streaming through the `UpdateResponse` message, can contain data records and other supported operations.

 ## Destination Connector Guidelines